Marmik198/Turbo-Passport/README.md

 ### To run the web app on your local machine:
 1. Clone the repository
 2. Open in any favourite ide
-3. Run class CrimeManagementSystemApplication as normal java class
+3. Run class TurboPassportApplication as normal java class
 4. Goto localhost:8080/<endpt>